 Loans are charged against the allowance when, in the opinion of management, such loans are deemed uncollectible and subsequent recoveries are added to the allowance.
-In 2014, based on the Company's evaluation, a provision for loan losses of \$75,000 was charged against operating earnings compared to \$425,000 for the same period last year.
-The decrease in the provision for loan losses in 2014 relates to the continued overall improvement of the loan portfolio as evidenced by the decrease in nonperforming assets and nonperforming loans noted above.
-Foreclosures also decreased during the year totaling \$1,201,000 for 2014 compared to \$3,902,000 at for 2013.
+In 2015, based on the Company's evaluation, a provision for loan losses of \$100,000 was charged against operating earnings compared to \$75,000 for the same period last year.
+There remains a continued improvement in the credit quality of the Company's loan portfolio as the overall economic condition continues to improve which has had a positive impact on our core loan customers' ability to meet their credit obligations as evidenced by the decrease in nonperforming assets and nonperforming loans noted above.
+Foreclosures also decreased during the year totaling \$976,000 for 2015 compared to \$1,201,000 for 2014.

-The Company's allowance for loan losses was approximately \$2,299,000 or 1.20 percent of loans receivable, net of unearned income at December 31, 2014, and \$3,157,000 or 1.70 percent of loans receivable, net of unearned income at December 31, 2013.
-Management believes that the allowance for loan losses at December 31, 2014 is adequate to provide for potential loan losses given past experience and the underlying strength of the loan portfolio.
+The Company's allowance for loan losses was approximately \$2,124,000 or 1.14 percent of loans receivable, net of unearned income at December 31, 2015, and \$2,299,000 or 1.20 percent of loans receivable, net of unearned income at December 31, 2014.
+Management believes that the allowance for loan losses at December 31, 2015 is adequate to provide for potential loan losses given past experience and the underlying strength of the loan portfolio.